Feeding Tips for Premature Babies: Ensuring Healthy Growth

 How often should I feed my preemie baby?

-Feeding patterns differ between babies and vary from day to day.
-Before discharge from your NICU (Newborn Intensive Care Unit), the nurses can give you an idea of your baby's feeding pattern.
-Most preemies feed every 2 1/2 - 4 hours.
 Look for cues that your baby is hungry.
-Premature babies do not always cry, but may move around and become restless if it has been 2 - 3 hours since they last ate.
-Often the doctor will want you to awaken your baby if it has been longer than 4 or 5 hours since the last feed.
+Premature babies don’t always cry but may move around and get restless it’s been 2 - 3 hours since they last ate.
+You’ll be advised to wake your baby if it’s been longer than 4 or 5 hours since the last feed.
 Discuss this with your doctor.

 How long should my preemie baby eat?

-We recommend that feedings take no more than 25 to 30 minutes.
-Bottling for more than 30 minutes will burn more calories than they are taking in and can greatly affect weight gain for some babies.
+We recommend feedings take no more than 25 - 30 minutes.
+Bottling for more than 30 minutes than your baby is taking in and can greatly affect weight gain.

-If your baby is frequently needing more than 25 to 30 minutes to eat, you may consider increasing the flow of their nipple to the next level or talk with your physician as your baby may benefit from an outpatient feeding evaluation to assess their bottling skills and determine any additional recommendations that may help your baby with bottling.
+If your baby frequently needs more than 25 - 30 minutes to eat, consider increasing the flow of their nipple to the next level.
+You can also talk to your physician about an outpatient feeding evaluation to assess your baby’s bottling skills and identify additional recommendations.

 When will my preemie baby gain weight?

-Almost all babies lose weight before they begin to gain weight.
-This weight loss typically is 5-15% of the baby's birth weight.
-Much of the weight loss is loss of water because the baby is no longer surrounded by fluid.
-Sometimes very sick babies gain weight the first few days.
-This is not real weight gain; it is retention of water.
-As the baby's condition improves, the baby will lose weight.
-Usually a baby does not regain his/her birth weight until two or more weeks of age.
+Almost all babies lose weight before they gain weight.
+This weight loss is typically 5-15% of the baby's birth weight.
+Much of the weight loss is water weight, because the baby is no longer surrounded by fluid.
+Sometimes, very sick babies gain weight the first few days.
+This isn’t real weight gain.
+It’s water retention.
+As the baby's condition improves, they’ll lose weight.
+Usually, a baby won’t regain his/her birth weight until two or more weeks of age.

 How much should I feed my preemie baby?